EWC-consortium/eudi-wallet-rfcs/ewc-rfc012-issue-photoid.md

 ## **3.0 Pre-requisites**

-In the scope of this RFC, the following conditions must be met before issuing a **Photo ID EAA**:
+In the scope of this RFC, the following conditions must be met before issuing a **Photo ID Electronic Attestation of Attributes (EAA)**:

 1. **Personal ID Verification**
    - The user must present a valid **Personal ID (PID)** issued by a trusted authority.